 So how do things add up?
 Which of the two cameras – the Leica Q Typ 116 or the Nikon D5500 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Leica Q (Typ 116):